 First, let's talk golf trips.
 With an audience of golfers, a tournament is undoubtedly a prime opportunity to raise money for your cause using bucket list golf Experiences.

-Winspire offers over a dozen incredible golf excursions in Pebble Beach, Scottsdale, Ireland, all the way up to attending the legendary Masters Tournament in Augusta, Georgia.
+Winspire offers over a dozen incredible golf excursions in Pebble Beach, Scottsdale, Ireland, all the way up to attending tournaments like THE PLAYERS Championship.
 They take just minutes to reserve and cost nothing upfront to include in your event.
 Check out our entire selection of golf trips below.

 That said, auctions that stick only to golf items - the set of five irons, the rounds of golf - don't do as well.
 "If you can package them with something else not necessarily golf, I've seen a lot more success," Kennedy asserts.